-The vision of the Guidance and Counseling Staff is to work with schools to help ensure that each school has a fully implemented comprehensive guidance and counseling program that supports the academic, career, and personal/social development of all students through the delivery of guidance curriculum, individual student planning, and responsive services.
+The vision of the School Counseling Staff is to work with schools to help ensure that each school has a fully implemented comprehensive school counseling program that supports the academic, career, and personal/social development of all students through the delivery of counseling curriculum, individual student planning, and responsive services.
 The program is managed and evaluated through system support activities that also support the on-going mission of the school.

-Numerous resources are available to help implement guidance and counseling programs.
-In addition, the Guidance and Counseling section has developed a Guidance System of Support model to provide professional development opportunities for school counselors to collaborate, share, work together, and support one another in the development and enhancement of their guidance and counseling programs.
+Numerous resources are available to help implement school counseling programs.
+In addition, the School Counseling section has developed a Counseling System of Support model to provide professional development opportunities for school counselors to collaborate, share, work together, and support one another in the development and enhancement of their school counseling programs.

 In the 21st century, the United States and the state of Missouri continue to undergo changes industrially, occupationally, socially, and economically.
 These changes are creating challenges for students in Missouri.
 A rapidly changing work place and labor force; violence in homes, schools, and communities; divorce; teenage suicide; substance abuse; and sexual experimentation are just a few examples of these challenges.
 These challenges are real, and they are having substantial impact on the personal/social, career, and academic development of students.

-Comprehensive school guidance and counseling programs in Missouri, implemented by certified, professional school counselors, in collaboration with parents/guardians, teachers, and administrators, are effective in assisting students to respond to these and similar challenges.
-School guidance and counseling programs are integral in the educational process as they assist all students in developing knowledge and skills to handle these challenges and to complete a college and career ready program so that they are better prepared for the multiple opportunities awaiting them after high school.
+Comprehensive school school counseling programs in Missouri, implemented by certified, professional school counselors, in collaboration with parents/guardians, teachers, and administrators, are effective in assisting students to respond to these and similar challenges.
+School counseling programs are integral in the educational process as they assist all students in developing knowledge and skills to handle these challenges and to complete a college and career ready program so that they are better prepared for the multiple opportunities awaiting them after high school.

-The comprehensive guidance and counseling program is an integral part of a school district's total educational program.
+The comprehensive school counseling program is an integral part of a school district's total educational program.
 It is developmental by design and includes sequential activities organized and implemented by professional school counselors with the active support of parents/guardians, teachers, administrators, and the community.

 As a developmental program, it addresses the needs of all students by facilitating their academic, career, and personal/social, development as well as helping create positive and safe learning climates in schools.
 At the same time, the program assists students as they face issues and resolve problems that may prevent their healthy development.